NullVoxPopuli/website/content/2019-08-27-ember-concurrency.md

 > concurrency documentation as the decorators proposal and
 > babel transform support changes / improves.

+Packages Versions at the time of writing:

+ - ember-cli-babel: 7.11.0
+ - ember-concurrency: 1.0.0
+ - ember-source: 3.14.0-canary

 As a disclaimer: this post is not comprehensive, and there are likely additional use cases for both using and _not_ using ember-concurrency.

 **Table Of Contents**